liyanchang/yubikey-setup/README.md

 Change (N)ame, (C)omment, (E)mail or (O)kay/(Q)uit?
 O
 ```

-The yubikey will flash as it's creating the key.
+The Yubikey will flash as it's creating the key.
 Mine took about 5 minutes.
 When complete, it will say something like

 ```
 gpg: key 00000000 marked as ultimately trusted public and secret key created and signed.

-...truncated...
+[truncated...]
 ```

 You should change your PIN and Admin PIN.
 You can do that here with `passwd`